 April Ludgate (Parks and Recreation)

 April Ludgate is an INTP.
 She is blunt and straight to the point, with little thought for how her words may affect other people.
 April has a dry and sarcastic sense of humor, and she is the master of back-handed compliments.
+April is also fiercely independent, and she does not take kindly to being told what to do.
+INTPs are known for their brilliant minds and their ability to see both sides of any issue.
+April is no exception.
+She is always able to see the logic in any argument, no matter how absurd it may seem.
+This can make her seem aloof and uninterested when in reality she is just trying to understand the situation.
 Aubrey Plaza, who plays April, is also an INTP.

 Donnie Darko (Donnie Darko)

 Donnie Darko is an INTP character.
 He uses logic and approaches the world from a scientific point of view.
-He focuses on the bigger picture and understands that there may be some pain and suffering in the short-term to enable a brighter future.
+He focuses on the bigger picture and understands that there may be some pain and suffering in the short term to enable a brighter future.
 Donnie Darko has a busy mind which can result in difficulty concentrating.
+He is an independent thinker who doesn’t necessarily conform to societal norms.
+He is often seen as a dark and mysterious character.
+As an INTP, Donnie Darko is a thinker who uses logic and approaches the world from a scientific point of view.

 Nine Ball AKA.
 Leslie (Ocean’s 8)

 Nine Ball is an INTP.
 She is a technology genius, albeit a criminal, that has a unique and creative way of thinking.
-She uses this to come up with original ideas to help the team break into the Met Gala and undertake the heist.
+Nine Ball is always thinking ahead, and she is able to use her knowledge of technology to come up with new and innovative ideas.
+She is constantly experimenting and exploring new possibilities, which makes her a valuable asset to the team.
+Nine Ball uses these typical INTP skills to come up with original ideas to help the team break into the Met Gala and undertake the heist.
+However, Nine Ball’s criminal past means that she is not always reliable, and she can be impulsive and reckless.

 Napoleon Dynamite (Napoleon Dynamite)